 Why Are Bell Peppers Different Colors?
 (Do They Taste Different?)

-Bell peppers are a variety of pepper that come in different colors, including red, orange, yellow, and green.
+Bell peppers are a variety of peppers that come in different colors, including red, orange, yellow, and green.
 The different colors of bell peppers come from the different types of pigments they contain.

 Some local stores sell different colors with different price tags.
-Green bell peppers are the least expensive, while red bell peppers tend to be the most pricey.
+Green bell peppers are the cheapest.
+Red ones are the most pricey.
+This is reflected in how they cost as they ripen.
 Yellow and orange, fall somewhere in the middle, but they can cost as much as the red one.

 They all have the same fundamental form and taste, but is there anything more than the different colors?
 Yes, and there’s a lot more.

-So, why are bell peppers come in different colors?
-The answer is actually quite simple – bell peppers are simply different varieties that have been bred to produce fruits of different colors.
+So, why do bell peppers come in different colors, including the green pepper, the orange pepper, and the red pepper?
+The answer is simple.
+Bell peppers are just different varieties.
+They have been bred to make fruits of different colors.

-The different colors of bell peppers can actually provide some health benefits, as each color contains a different blend of vitamins and minerals.
+The different colors of bell peppers can provide health benefits.
+Each color contains a different blend of vitamins and minerals.

 Why Are Bell Peppers Different Colors?

 You may have wondered if all the bell pepper colors came from the same plant.
 In some cases, they do!
-The color of a pepper is determined by two key factors:
+There are two main factors that determine a pepper’s color:

 Bell peppers have different colors because of the variety of bell pepper plants they come from.
 Different varieties have different genes that release different chemicals as they ripen.